 Focus On Long Tail Keywords

-Research shown that long tail keywords, AKA more lettered keywords, are likely to convert way better than short phrases.
+Research showed that long-tail keywords, AKA more lettered keywords, are likely to convert way better than short phrases.

 This is again related to the searcher’s intent in Step 1.

-The searcher’s intent is clear for long tail keywords which make it easier for us to create a funnel to convert them into our subscribers or customers.
+The searcher’s intent is clear for long-tail keywords, making it easier for us to create a funnel to convert them into our subscribers or customers.

 Key Takeaway: Long tail keyword = low competition.
-Easier for you to rank in search engine and higher conversion rate.
+Easier for you to rank in search engines and higher conversion rate.